Overview

 What you get

-Section titled “What you get”- SQL schemas you can copy and modify
+Section titled “What you get”- SQL schemas and query patterns you can copy

 What this isn’t